Shirtigo/shirtigo-api-js/README.md

-# shirtigo-api-python
+# shirtigo-api-js
-A python implementation of a client for the shirtigo print API.
+A javascript implementation of a client for the shirtigo print API.
 Check out our [REST-API documentation](https://cockpit.shirtigo.de/docs/rest-api/) for a full list of all features.

 # Basic usage